-A jury verdict of $236,072 was awarded to Noella Doucet, a 77-year old resident of Wolcott, who experienced neck injuries from a
+A jury verdict of $236,072 was awarded to Noella Doucet, a 77-year old resident of Wolcott, who experienced neck injuries from a car accident four years prior.

 The judgement found Scott Jameson, 59 years old, completely in at fault in the car accident.
 Jameson reportedly crashed into the rear-end of Doucet’s Lincoln while she was stopped for traffic ahead, and the court found him responsible for all damages and injuries involved.